polemon/binenc/README.md

 Convert binary data to an alphabet of eighty five characters.

 Every four bytes get encoded into five characters.
-Data is not bit-aligned and is hence takes as 32 bit numbers (big endian) and encoded into a five characters long string, by repeatedly dividing by 85 and taking their reminders.
+Data is not bit-aligned and is hence taken as 32 bit numbers (big endian) and encoded into a five characters long string, by repeatedly dividing by 85 and taking their reminders, respectively.

 This version supports three different alphabets.